rafaellalsn/rafaellalsn/README.md

-- 👋 Hi, I’m Rafaella Nascimento. @rafaellalsn
+- 👋 Hi, I’m Rafaella Nascimento.
 - 👀 I’m interested in disseminating my research developed with data analysis and machine learning algorithms.
 - 🌱 I’m currently studying symbolic data analysis (SDA) of the interval type and linear and logistic regression models.
 - 💞️ I’m interested in topics such as data mining and data science, machine learning models, and data analysis.